CitizensFoundation/policy-synth/agents/docs/src/agents/problems/create/reduceSubProblems.md

 # ReduceSubProblemsProcessor

 The `ReduceSubProblemsProcessor` class is responsible for reducing a list of sub-problems by selecting the top sub-problems that are not duplicates and represent a wide range of issues.
-It extends the `BaseProcessor` class.
+It extends the `BaseProlemSolvingAgent` class.

 ## Properties